Martin Luther Marsh House

-The Martin Luther Marsh House was built in 1873, and is located at 254 Boulder Street in Nevada City, in the Gold Country of Nevada County, California.
+The Martin Luther Marsh House is a historic house located at 254 Boulder Street in Nevada City, in the Gold Country of Nevada County, California.
+It was built in 1873.

 History

 The Martin Luther Marsh House's architecture and engineering were significant during the California Gold Rush period of 1850–1874.
-The single family home is of Italianate Style-Victorian design.
+The single family home is of Georgian design.
 It bears a hip roofed cupola and the windows are arched.